funkhaus/vuehaus/README.md

     ```

     You must include either an `object` or a `src` parameter on a `responsive-image` element; all other values are optional.

+## Testing
+Vuepress comes with some commands to simplify testing your site.

+1. `npm i --only=dev` - Installs dev dependencies like [Puppeteer](https://github.com/GoogleChrome/puppeteer) and [Rimraf](https://www.npmjs.com/package/rimraf)
+1. Navigate to `tests/index.js` and fill in the desired base URL, then additional pages
+1. `npm run test` - Screenshots all of the pages defined in `tests/index.js`.
+Outputs to `tests/output-${ timestamp }/`.
+1. `npm run cleanup` - Removes all test output directories.

 ## Recommended Reading
 Not Vuepress-specific reading material, but rather good practices and articles.